The Top Reasons Why People Bully

 Why do people pick on me?

 If people are exhibiting bullying behavior towards you, there are many reasons why they might be doing it.
-In many cases, the bullying behavior actually stems from problems or issues within the bully themselves.
-For example, research shows that low self esteem or low sense of self worth, complications with sexual orientation and/or gender identity, relative economic and/or social status, and even being bullied themselves often lead people to bully others.
+In many cases, the bullying behavior stems from problems or issues within the bully themselves.
+For example, research shows people who bully have experienced or witnessed physical and emotional violence in the home.

 Another reason that people tend to bully is because they see and dislike differences in your lifestyle, personality, and/or beliefs.
-These are often things that you can’t change about yourself, but still result in your being bullied.
+These are often things that you cannot nor should you change about yourself, but may result in you being bullied.
 In this case, people bully others because they cannot reconcile such differences in their own perspective or psyche.
-They can’t handle the fact that others are different – or hold different opinions and/or beliefs – than them.
+They may be unable to accept that others are different – or hold different opinions and/or beliefs – than them.
 They have an unjustified sense of superiority, and this helps them to justify such conduct as name calling, cyberbullying, or even physical harm.
-This mentality impacts kids and adults alike, and can lead both kids and adults to bully others.
+This mentality impacts kids and adults alike and can lead both kids and adults to bully others.

 How do you start a bullying essay?